-f) Academic Improvement Plan
+Academic Improvement Plan

 Once placed on probation, an Academic Improvement Plan must be implemented, if the student needs more than one payment period to return to good SAP standing.
-The Academic Improvement

-Plan will serve as a road map to guide a student toward meeting his/her SAP goal within a specified time and method.
-The plan will be designed by the Program Director and must be approved by the Chancellor or designee.
+The Academic Improvement Plan will serve as a road map to guide a student toward meeting his/her SAP goal within a specified time and method.
+The plan will be designed and approved by the applicable Academic Program Director.
 The plan must be communicated to the student in writing and will be evaluated at each payment period SAP evaluation point.
 In addition, the Academic Improvement Plan may be refined as internal and external developments warrant.